psehmbey/the-tale-of-paul-sehmbey/timeline/2026/vow-to-julia-public-lifetime.md

 ## Rebranding the KKK
 *TBD*

-A proposal focused on dismantling extremist identity, recruitment pipelines, and legacy narratives through exposure, ridicule, and deradicalization.
+A proposal focused on dismantling extremist identity, recruitment pipelines, and legacy narratives through exposure, education, and deradicalization—without replacing one form of racial extremism with another.

-Thank you for the inspiration, Gerry West.
+The objective is the elimination of dehumanizing ideology, not the eradication of people: affirming the dignity, safety, and continued existence of all human populations while rejecting movements built on hierarchy, fear, or exclusion.

-Political proposal and/or stand-up coming soon-ish.
+Principle: **No people are disposable; the eradication of any group—by violence, coercion, or neglect—is illegitimate, regardless of ideology, history, or power.**

 ## The American Academy
 *2028*